oVirt/terraform-provider-ovirt/docs/resources/vm.md

 ### Optional

+- `clone` (Boolean) If true, the VM is cloned from the template instead of linked.
+As a result, the template can be removed and the VM still exists.
 - `comment` (String) User-provided comment for the VM.
 - `cpu_cores` (Number) Number of CPU cores to allocate to the VM.
 If set, cpu_threads and cpu_sockets must also be specified.
 - `cpu_mode` (String) Sets the CPU mode for the VM.
 Can be one of: custom, host_model, host_passthrough